Skip to main content

 What's the best way to add new trackers?

-cross-seed does not support the usage of magnet links.
+cross-seed does not support magnet links.
 If your indexer supports torrent files you will need to switch your settings.

 rtorrent injected torrents don't check (or start at all) until force rechecked